Skip to content Skip to footer navigation

 Appetite for obstruction: Bots will eat anything.

 "I never leave it running when I go out because it sometimes gets stuck under things that it hasn't had problems with before," says CHOICE reader Marilyn, who got her bot from Aldi.
+"The mop function doesn't get used because it mops the carpet too!"

-"Our robot vacs like to eat anything in their way," adds CHOICE Community member, Nat.
+"Our robot vacs like to eat anything in their way," adds CHOICE Community member Nat.

 "Our first managed to vacuum up a lizard that wasn't quick enough to get out the way, which was a huge mess to clean.
 Our second vac likes to mount the skirting board in order to eat our net curtains."

 To avoid such choking hazards (and lizards), it's vital to do a thorough floor check first – and that can take some time.
-Admittedly, you'd have to do this if you were manually vacuuming too.

-With its computer brain, sensors and app integration, a robot vac is a much more complex machine than your standard stick or barrel vac.
 Not only do they need more regular maintenance (cleaning out wheels and brushes, for example), you'll need to replace the battery every couple of years, and they can be harder and more expensive to fix.

 According to our expert Kim, robot vacs are more likely to go rogue and break down than traditional vacs, and despite their high price point, the warranties are usually limited to just one or two years.